Chinanhatne/Cup_Guesser/README.md

 Have Python installed and add to PATH

 # How to run
-Download the 'CupGuesser.py' and create a text file named 'best_score.txt' Open terminal and navigate to the directory contain 'CupGuesser.py' (ussualy in Download directory)
+Download the 'CupGuesser.py' and create a text file named 'best_score.txt'.

+Open terminal and navigate to the directory contain 'CupGuesser.py' (ussualy in Download directory).

 <img width="803" height="492" alt="image" src="https://github.com/user-attachments/assets/663409dd-323c-41a2-8897-546010dd2105" />